Cardiopulmonary Resuscitation is widely known as CPR.

-It’s a lifesaving procedure conducted in an emergency on a person experiencing cardiac arrest.
-CPR is one of the most basic medical methods that everyone should learn to save a life in times of crisis.
-This technique has been around for centuries to save lives in case of an emergency.
+Cardiopulmonary Resuscitation, or CPR, is widely known as a lifesaving procedure conducted in an emergency on a person experiencing cardiac arrest.
+It is one of the most basic medical methods everyone should learn to save a life in times of crisis.
+This technique has been around for centuries to save lives in an emergency.

+Cardiopulmonary Resuscitation uses chest compressions to maintain blood flow and oxygen to the brain during a cardiac arrest.
 Even though the survival rates and outcomes are not great for those suffering from cardiac arrest, immediate CPR, which includes early defibrillation, can increase the chances of survival considerably.

 Origins of CPR

-CPR dates back to 1740 when mouth-to-mouth resuscitation was used to save the lives of drowning victims in Paris.
+CPR dates back to 1740, when mouth-to-mouth resuscitation was used to save the lives of drowning victims in Paris.
 Dr. Friedrich Maass performed the first official chest compression in humans in 1891, followed by Dr. George Crile, who conducted the first successful external compression in human Resuscitation in 1903.

 The Evolution of CPR – From 'ABC' to 'CAB'

 The original CPR method, emphasizing the A-B-C technique, lasted for almost 40 years.
-It instructed the responders to open the patient’s airway through tilting their head backward, pinching their nose and breathing into their mouth, and follow through with chest compressions.
+It instructed the responders to open the patient’s airway by tilting their head backward, pinching their nose and breathing into their mouth, and following through with chest compressions.
 When the method eventually changed to C-A-B, the responders were asked to immediately give chest compressions to a cardiac arrest patient followed by breathing into their airway.

-All in all, this change in the procedure occurred because, during the initial few minutes of a cardiac arrest, the patients still have oxygen within their lungs and bloodstream.
+This change in the procedure occurred because, during the initial few minutes of a cardiac arrest, the patients still have oxygen within their lungs and bloodstream.
 By commencing the CPR process with chest compressions, the blood is pumped to the patient’s heart and brain sooner, increasing the chances of survival.

-An important point to remember is that this transformation of the CPR process applies to infants, children, and adults, but excludes newborns.
+An important point to remember is that this transformation of the CPR process applies to infants, children, and adults but excludes newborns.

 Basic of CPR Training – Everything You Need to Know